 Director/Creator in the Spotlight

-Retiring to Ireland in 1935, Brenon painted and wrote memoirs, dying in 1958.
+Retiring to Ireland in 1935, Brenon painted and wrote memoirs until his death in 1958.
 Influences spanned D.W.
 Griffith’s epics to European expressionism.
-Filmography highlights: Dan (1911), Irish immigrant tale; A Fool There Was (1915), Theda Bara vehicle; The Heart of Wetona (1918), racial drama; The Sign on the Door (1921), Norma Talmadge star turn; The Spanish Jade (1922); The Phantom of the Opera rival A Kiss for Cinderella (1925); The Great Gatsby (1926); Sorrell and Son (1927), box-office hit; Beau Ideal (1931); White Cargo (1932).
-His oeuvre, over 100 credits, bridged silents to sound, prioritising atmosphere over plot.
+His filmography highlights include Dan (1911), an Irish immigrant tale; A Fool There Was (1915), the Theda Bara vehicle; The Heart of Wetona (1918), a racial drama; The Sign on the Door (1921), a Norma Talmadge star turn; The Spanish Jade (1922); A Kiss for Cinderella (1925), a Phantom of the Opera rival; The Great Gatsby (1926); Sorrell and Son (1927), a box-office hit; Beau Ideal (1931); and White Cargo (1932).
+His oeuvre, over 100 credits, bridged silents to sound by prioritising atmosphere over plot in ways that still feel fresh.

 Actor/Character in the Spotlight

-Dying in 1942, Cruze influenced Ford and Hawks.
-Filmography as actor: Greater Than the Law (1910); Dr. Jekyll and Mr. Hyde (1912); The Million Dollar Mystery (1914); The Heart of a Waif (1915).
-As director: To the Ladies (1923); The Covered Wagon (1923); The Go-Getter (1923); Ruggles of Red Gap (1923); The Pony Express (1925); The Vanishing American (1925); Old Ironsides (1926); The Fighting Eagle (1927); No Other Woman (1928); A Man of the Forest (1933).
-Over 50 directorial credits shaped Hollywood’s golden age.
+Dying in 1942, Cruze shaped the work of Ford and Hawks in ways that echo through classic Hollywood.
+His filmography as actor includes Greater Than the Law (1910), Dr. Jekyll and Mr. Hyde (1912), The Million Dollar Mystery (1914), and The Heart of a Waif (1915).
+As director he helmed To the Ladies (1923), The Covered Wagon (1923), The Go-Getter (1923), Ruggles of Red Gap (1923), The Pony Express (1925), The Vanishing American (1925), Old Ironsides (1926), The Fighting Eagle (1927), No Other Woman (1928), and A Man of the Forest (1933).
+Over 50 directorial credits helped shape Hollywood’s golden age from the ground up.

 Bibliography